- Request Brochure

-If in doubt, our Marathon Ambassador, Coach Jenny, advises runners to bring a hydration system and a powdered version of a favorite sports drink or effervescent tabs to add to the water provided along the course.
+If in doubt, our past marathon ambassador, Coach Jenny, advises runners to bring a hydration system and a powdered version of a favorite sports drink or effervescent tabs to add to the water provided along the course.

 Runners are issued a “dorsal” or bib with a number and an electronic chip attached to the back of the bib.
 Runner's times are scanned at the starting and finish lines.
 Final times will be posted on our website or sent by email within a week after the race or when they are released to us.

-Havana Half & Full Marathon is marked in kilometers.
+The Havana 10K, Half and Full Marathon is marked in kilometers.
 For more information on meter conversion to miles and how to keep track of time during the race, refer to our FAQ on are there timing clocks at the kilometer markers on the course.